grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>Volumes allows configuration of additional volumes on the output
 StatefulSet definition.
-Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.</p>
+The volumes specified are appended to other volumes that are generated as a result of StorageSpec objects.</p>
 </td>
 </tr>